Negative-index metamaterial: Manipulating permittivity and permeability

 To describe any electromagnetic properties of a given achiral material such as an optical lens, there are two significant parameters.
 These are permittivity, $\epsilon_r$, and permeability, $\mu_r$, which allow accurate prediction of light waves traveling within materials, and electromagnetic phenomena that occur at the interface between two materials.

 For example, refraction is an electromagnetic phenomenon which occurs at the interface between two materials.
 Snell's law states that the relationship between the angle of incidence of a beam of electromagnetic radiation (light) and the resulting angle of refraction rests on the refractive indices, $n$, of the two media (materials).
 The refractive index of an achiral medium is given by $\scriptstyle n =\pm\sqrt{\epsilon_r\mu_r}$.
 Hence, it can be seen that the refractive index is dependent on these two parameters.
 Therefore, if designed or arbitrarily modified values can be inputs for $\epsilon_r$ and $\mu_r$, then the behavior of propagating electromagnetic waves inside the material can be manipulated at will.
 This ability then allows for intentional determination of the refractive index.

 For example, in 1967, Victor Veselago analytically determined that light will refract in the reverse direction (negatively) at the interface between a material with negative refractive index and a material exhibiting conventional positive refractive index.
 This extraordinary material was realized on paper with simultaneous negative values for $\epsilon_r$ and $\mu_r$, and could therefore be termed a double negative material.
 However, in Veselago's day a material which exhibits double negative parameters simultaneously seemed impossible because no natural materials exist which can produce this effect.
 Therefore, his work was ignored for three decades.
 It was nominated for the Nobel Prize later.

 In general the physical properties of natural materials cause limitations.
 Most dielectrics only have positive permittivities, $\epsilon_r$ > 0.
 Metals will exhibit negative permittivity, $\epsilon_r$ < 0 at optical frequencies, and plasmas exhibit negative permittivity values in certain frequency bands.
 Pendry et al. demonstrated that the plasma frequency can be made to occur in the lower microwave frequencies for metals with a material made of metal rods that replaces the bulk metal.
 However, in each of these cases permeability remains always positive.
 At microwave frequencies it is possible for negative μ to occur in some ferromagnetic materials.
 But the inherent drawback is they are difficult to find above terahertz frequencies.
 In any case, a natural material that can achieve negative values for permittivity and permeability simultaneously has not been found or discovered.
 Hence, all of this has led to constructing artificial composite materials known as metamaterials in order to achieve the desired results.
+Negative magnetic permeability across the entire visible part of the spectrum was shown in.